 The Shanghai Stock Exchange commenced trading on December 19, 1990, the Shenzhen Stock Exchange commenced trading on July 3, 1991 and the Hong Kong Stock Exchange commenced trading on April 2, 1986.
 The Shanghai and Shenzhen Stock Exchanges divide listed shares into two classes: A-Shares and B-Shares.
 Companies whose shares are traded on the Shanghai and Shenzhen Stock Exchanges that are incorporated in mainland China may issue both A-Shares and B-Shares.
 In China, the A-Shares and B-Shares of an issuer trade on one exchange.
 A-Shares and B-Shares may both be listed on either the Shanghai or Shenzhen Stock Exchange.
 Both classes represent an ownership interest comparable to a share of common stock.
-A-Shares are traded on the Shanghai and Shenzhen Stock Exchanges in Hong Kong dollars and U.S. dollars, respectively.
+A-Shares are traded on the Shanghai and Shenzhen Stock Exchanges in Chinese currency.
+B-Shares are traded on the Shenzhen and Shanghai Stock Exchanges in Hong Kong dollars and U.S. dollars, respectively.